Gameknight5249/Gameknight-CTF_Library/commitmentissues-generalskills.md

  # Initial Observation:
-The direction said, the flag was deleted, but what I learned in the Collaborative Development challenge, I could find the previous commit and see whether the flag was there or not.
+The direction said the flag was deleted, but what I learned in the Collaborative Development challenge, I could find the previous commit and see whether the flag was there or not.
 I thought it was going to be easy since I just learned a bunch of git commands.

  # Strategy:
  1. Unzip the file
- 2. Use "git log" to see the previous commits
+ 2. Use ["git log"](https://careerkarma.com/blog/git-log/) to see the previous commits
  3. Find a suspicious-looking commit.
- 4. Open that commit with git show
+ 4. Open that commit with ["git show"](https://www.atlassian.com/git/tutorials/git-show)
  5. Hopefully, find the flag in there

  # Tools Used: